 Deona Hooper posts

-Deona Hooper, MSW is the Founder and Editor-in-Chief of Social Work Helper.
-Experienced web designer, social media strategist, and analyst with a Masters in Social Work with a concentration in Management and Community Practice as well as a Certificate in Nonprofit Management both from the University of North Carolina at Chapel Hill.
-Available for consulting and guest lecturing.
+Deona Hooper, MSW is the Founder and Editor-in-Chief of Social Work Helper, and she has experience in nonprofit communications, technology, and social media consulting.
+Deona has a Masters in Social Work with a concentration in Management and Community Practice as well as a Certificate in Nonprofit Management both from the University of North Carolina at Chapel Hill.

 Dr. Michael Wright posts